harshmeel/harshmeel.github.io/_pages/filmmaking.md

 ### Ooty Travel Diary - Noir era film test

 So I graduated from IIT Bombay and now had to figure out what to do with my love for filmmaking, cinema, and cinematography skills, with no crew around to work with anymore.
-After many months of head scratching came the genius idea of creating a YouTube channel ( soo ORIGIIINALLL Harsh uWu)
+After many months of head scratching came the genius idea of creating a YouTube channel.
 Given my habit of delaying projects in an attempt to come up with the perfect script and edit, and never being successful at that, I called the channel " imperfectionicts | अपूर्ण " ( basically the Hindi translation of the same word).
 Our first video is a travel diary shot in Ooty, Tamil Nadu.
-I took some sexy men from Bengaluru to pose for the shots too :P. Also, they gave me some emotional company.
+I took some charismatic men from Bengaluru to pose for the shots too :P. Also, they gave me some emotional company.
 See the YouTube video description if you still need more of my lore.

 Edit credits: Abhijeet Choudhary